Sabahattin Ali’s ‘Madonna In A Fur Coat’: Turkey Then And Now

 Sabahttin Ali was socialist writer and teacher who spent a lifetime in and out of prison thanks to his political beliefs.
 After publicly reading a poem which critiqued Mustafa Ataturk, the first president of the newly formed Turkish Republic, he was banned from teaching.
 The ban was only lifted after he penned another poem in praise of the president.
 In 1948 Ali was found murdered at the border crossing to Bulgaria, having been forced out of Turkey following the dissolution of his satirical magazine Marco Pasha.
 It’s all very Orwellian.

-So, why is a book that has laid dormant for so many years suddenly become a best seller in Erdogan’s Turkey?
+So, why is a book that has laid dormant for so many years suddenly become a global best seller?
 And why has the publisher waited until 2016 to translate the novel into English?
 The answer, it seems to me, is because we need it now, perhaps more than ever.
-There are clear parallels to be drawn between an author whose satirical paper was shut down in the late 1940s and Erdogan’s multitudinous prosecutions of dissenting journalists.
+As world politics intensify we're finding ourselves hungry for more diverse narratives.
+The translation of brilliant novels is a gift which allows us to empathise with each other.

-Given its political context, and Ali’s establishment of a satirical magazine, one might expect Madonna In A Fur Coat to be interwoven with political doctrine thinly veiled by satire.
-The fact that it isn’t is what makes this book so powerful.
-As political tensions rise, we look to what the radicals before us wrote.
-And what was it that radicals from Ernest Hemingway to James Baldwin wrote about?
-Love.
+Given the political context surrounding Ali one might expect Madonna In A Fur Coat to be interwoven with doctrine and thinly veiled satire.
+The fact it isn’t is what makes this book so powerful.
+It's about the personal.
+When we look to what the radical authors before us wrote about in all sorts of different contexts- from Ernest Hemingway to James Baldwin - so much of their work centred on that most universal thing: love.

 Madonna In A Fur Coat is about the politics of living and loving.
 The narrator falls in love with a woman in a painting (Tinder, circa 1943?) and the story that follows is at once a bleak and brilliant reminder of the irrevocable power of love to change a life forever in spite of all else.
 This simultaneously hopeful and painful story made me want to rush back to Alef & declare my love to the cashier.
 Before it’s too late.